Why do you need wireflows vs wireframes?

 The Benefits Of Using Wireflows

 There are many styles of mappings to use for product design.
 One flow map that uses wireframes is called a wireflow.
 Wireflows are a detailed layout combining wireframe pages with flow charts.
-In comparison, user flow charts focus on users' pathways and actions, and wireflows document complex designs.
-It uses any style of wireframes with a detailed look at all interactive features users can interact with them.
+In comparison, user flow charts focus on users’ pathways and actions, and wireflows document complex designs.
+It uses any style of wireframes with a detailed look at all interactive features that users can interact with.

 Wireframes Only Show Layout